jessbecoding/web-ft-11-2022/week6/front-end-proj/README.md

 ```

 # Thank you!
 Thanks so much for reading and taking a look at this project.
-I actually was able to adopt a dog in the middle of this, bonus picture of Millie for tax:
+I actually was able to adopt a dog in the middle of this, bonus picture of Millie for tax:</br>
 <img src = ".\millie.jpg" width="300">